rubailly/visa-apiMicroservice/README.md

 The Validate-checkout API is an internal API that interacts with Visa's [Update Payment Information API]()  to provide other Chamaconekt microservices with the status of the transaction and final payment amounts  a client is making in the Visa Checkout .This API confirms, and if needed modify, the amounts the client specified in the Visa Checkout for a transaction.

+### Funds Transfer

+The PullFundsTransactions Resource debits (pulls) funds from a sender's Visa account (in preparation for pushing funds to a recipient's account) by initiating a financial message called an Account Funding Transaction (AFT)

+### POST /visadirect/fundstransfer/v1/pullfundstransactions

+This API  pulls (debits) funds in a single transaction from a sender's Visa account.

+### PullFundsTransactions GET

+This API gets the status and details for a specific  pull(debit) fund single transaction from a sender's Visa account.

+### MultiPullFundsTransactions POST
+This API pulls(debits) funds from multiple sender's Visa accounts in preparation for pushing(crediting) funds to one or many recipient’s accounts.

+### MultiPullFundsTransactions GET
+This API gets the status and details from multiple sender's Visa accounts.

+### PushFundsTransactions POST
+This API pushes(credits) funds to a recipient's Visa account.

+### PushFundsTransactions GET
+This API gets the status and details for ....

+### MultiPushFundsTransactions POST
+This API credits(pushes) funds to multiple recepient's  Visa accounts.

+### MultiPushFundsTransactions GET
+This API gets the status and details for a specific ....

+### ReverseFundsTransactions POST
+This API credits (pushes back) funds to the sender's Visa account.

+### ReverseFundsTransactions GET

+This API gets the status and details for a specific ReverseFundsTransactions POST request.

+### MultiReverseFundsTransactions POST

+This API credits(pushes back) funds to multiple sender's Visa accounts by initiating an extension of the Account Funding Transaction
+Reversal(AFTR) financial message.

+### MultiReverseFundsTransactions GET

+This API gets the status and details for a  MultiReverseFundsTransactions POST request.